 Neal has been criticized over the last couple of days for not releasing his own tax returns, but he said he would do so “down the road.” “[S]ure, that’s nothing,” he said, adding “I’ve done that in the past, by the way.”
 The Washington Times reported, however, that Neal’s office didn’t specify when he did, pointing out that “a Roll Call survey in 2017 found no record of a previous release of his tax returns.”

 Charles Rettig is Trump’s IRS commissioner.
 Retting, a Beverly Hills tax lawyer, once wrote that there wasn’t a legal impediment to Trump publicly releasing his tax returns.
 Trump has claimed he cannot because they are under audit.
-Fully of this, Rettig also wrote, “Would any experienced tax lawyer representing Trump in an IRS audit advise him to publicly release his tax returns during the audit?
+Fully aware of this, Rettig also wrote, “Would any experienced tax lawyer representing Trump in an IRS audit advise him to publicly release his tax returns during the audit?
 Absolutely not.”

 Neal has set the deadline to comply for April 10.